magicbug/QTrigdoppler/README.md

 |  Icom 910H    |  ARISS        |     DL3JOP    |   Sep 24    |

-## The good, the bad and the ugly - Feature/Bug Tracker

-Although I tested v0.4 on multiple passes in FM as well as SSB, this project is still WIP.
-Please, please tell me which bugs you encounterd!
-### Known bugs:
-  - V/V U/U VFO exchange is only done when the PTT is not engaged.
-Otherwise the VFO might swap during TX as the IC-910 is not capable to change the unselected VFO.
-Nevertheless if the radio is put into TX right in between the PTT monitoring command and the VFO switch, the VFOs will mix up.
-    - That might be resolvable by adding an TCP client/server which acts as an middle-man between the Terminal, e.g. Greencube Terminal and the modem, e.g. soundmodem to buffer TX messages while the frequency of VFOB is updated
-  - Storing the offset profiles sometimes adds empty lines, atm I don't know why

 ## Roadmap:
   - Adding support for IC-9700 (should be easy as it uses nearly the same comands as the IC-910H)